klutchell/balena-shinobi/README.md

 ## Usage

-Login as the superuser to create your first user account.
+Log in as superuser to create your first user account.
+The default credentials are in your device logs.

 <http://mydevice.local/super>

-The login to the dashboard and start adding monitors (cameras).
+Then log in to the dashboard and start adding monitors (cameras).

 <http://mydevice.local>